Getting real about how common marketing and sales strategies contribute to a larger problem.

 - Students who enrolled in for a lesser price had lower participation and implement rates, so in effect their investment was wasted.

 - Those students end up feeling bad for investing in another course that they did't have the space to complete.

 - They end up spinning their wheels jumping from training to training and ultimately feeling doubtful and disillusioned as to if it's even possible to create a business doing their soul work.

 BTW ...
 I know that each person is ultimately responsible for their own choices, but I'm choosing to no longer contribute to the growing probmen of overwhelm and disappointment in online business.

 I believe the solution is to adopt trust based business strategies.
 In doing so we can allow the most suitable clients to work with us when they are ready, and in their own time.

-Personally I've put an end to special offers and bonuses that tip people over the edge and 'buy now'.
+Personally I've now put an end to special offers and bonuses.
 Instead I'm offering my services for a reasonable fee.
 Sure this may lead to less 'sales' initially but the integrity of this choice will ultimately draw in more of my ideal clients.

-After all in my case my best clients (the ones who have achieved the best results) have never come to work with me via a 'special offer'.
+And when I thought about my best clients none of them have never come to work with me via a 'special offer'.
 They came to me because they were ready.
 I didn't need to persuade them with any 'deals'.

-- How many hours per week will I need to commit to this training?
+- How many more hours per week will I need to commit to this training and being in front of my computer?
 And am I 'really' willing to do that? #BeHonest

 - Would it serve me better to invest in one-on-one sessions so I can receive personalised support and accountability to actually achieve my goals?